 Distractions - Distractions of any sort interrupt the applicant's and your concentration and waste valuable time.
 To minimize distractions, close the door, transfer phones or turn off the ringer, clean off or organize your desk.

 Seating Arrangement - Some feel that a desk between individuals is a barrier to free, interactive communication.
-If you feel this way and it is possible to arrange other seating arrangements, please do so.
+If you feel this way, arrange for other seating, such as around a table.

 The format of an interview is the key to its success.
 The interviewer(s) should plan in advance a general format about how the interview will proceed and should include the following elements: